Email Address

 About Us

-We offer daytime assistance where guests in need can come share food, fellowship, and other amenities.
-Our founding principles are solidarity with those experiencing poverty, hospitality to them, and community with them.
-As a Catholic Worker community, and 501c3 Non-Profit organization, we offer hospitality to those seeking assistance.
+We provide daytime assistance to guests in need, offering food, fellowship, and various amenities.
+Our core principles include solidarity with those experiencing poverty, hospitality for them, and building community alongside them.
+Inspired by the Catholic Worker

 Our Patron